Hyperboloid GPLVM for Discovering Continuous Hierarchies via Nonparametric Estimation: Introduction

-We divide previous DRs into four classes based on two axes to clarify our standpoint: \textit{parametric} or \textit{nonparametric} and \textit{data-embedding} or \textit{neighbor-embedding}.
-Specifically, we consider DR with or without parametric projection between observed and latent spaces as parametric or nonparametric and DR using the data itself or neighbor relations (e.g., $k$-nearest neighbor graph) as data-embedding or neighbor-embedding.
-For example, principal component analysis (PCA)~\citep{hotelling1933analysis} and variational autoencoders (VAE)~\citep{kingma2013auto, higgins2017betavae} are parametric data-embedding methods, whereas t-stochastic neighbor embedding (t-SNE)~\citep{van2008visualizing} and uniform manifold approximation and projection (UMAP)~\citep{mcinnes2018umap} are \textit{nonparametric neighbor-embedding} methods.
-Conventionally, visualization-aided DR is realized using nonparametric neighbor-embedding methods since they do not require ill-posed parameter tuning and better preserve local structures.
-However, for the hierarchical data embedding, the neighbor embedding methods frequently generate clusters~\citep{amid2019trimap, wang2021understanding} and are expected to overlook the global \textit{implicit continuity} of the hierarchical structure.
-This inevitable limitation of the neighbor-embedding methods motivates the introduction of \textit{nonparametric data-embedding} approaches into visualization-aided DR for hierarchical data.
+First, we categorize previous DR methods into four classes based on two key axes to establish effective DR of hierarchical data, i.e., \textit{parametric} vs. \textit{nonparametric} and \textit{data-embedding} vs. \textit{neighbor-embedding}.
+Specifically, we classify DR methods as \textit{parametric} or \textit{nonparametric} based on whether they involve a parametric projection between the observed and latent spaces.
+Similarly, we distinguish between \textit{data-embedding} and \textit{neighbor-embedding} methods depending on whether they utilize the raw data or rely on neighbor relations (e.g., a $k$-nearest neighbor graph).
+For example, principal component analysis (PCA)~\citep{hotelling1933analysis} and variational autoencoders (VAE)~\citep{kingma2013auto, higgins2017betavae} are parametric data-embedding methods, and t-stochastic neighbor embedding (t-SNE)~\citep{van2008visualizing} and uniform manifold approximation and projection (UMAP)~\citep{mcinnes2018umap} are \textit{nonparametric neighbor-embedding} methods.

+Conventionally, visualization-aided DR is based on nonparametric neighbor-embedding methods because they are not dependent on ill-posed parameter tuning and better preserve local structures.
+However, for hierarchical data embedding, the neighbor embedding methods frequently create discrete clusters~\citep{amid2019trimap, wang2021understanding}, potentially overlooking the global \textit{implicit continuity} of the hierarchical structure.
+This inherent limitation of neighbor-embedding methods has motivated the development of \textit{nonparametric data-embedding} methods, which are better suited for DR of hierarchical data.